Computer Networking Chapter 2 (Layer 3-4)

 In a home environment, it is the responsbility of the Internet Service Provider (ISP) to configure dynamic IP addresses automatically through a protocol called DHCP (Dynamic Host Control Protocol).
 They also provide other parameters like subnet masks and default gateways automatically.

-For more information about IPv4, IPv6 and IP addressing, there will be a dedicated article that is in the works.
+For more information about IPv4, IPv6 and IP addressing, there will be a dedicated article in the works.

 OSI Layer 4

-It is the OSI layer 4 that helps coordinate packets to their destination.
+OSI layer 4 helps coordinate packets to their destination.
 It is the "how" for layer 3.

 Clarifying the "how"